prith13/pyladies/pyladies_blog_post.md

 4. United Kingdom
 5. Spain

-##Connecting with PyLadies
+## Connecting with PyLadies

 ### Twitter
 Follow us on Twitter at [@pyladies](https://twitter.com/pyladies).
-There is also a Twitter [list of chapters](https://twitter.com/pyladies/lists/pyladies-locations)
+There is also a Twitter [list of chapters](https://twitter.com/pyladies/lists/pyladies-locations).

 ### Slack
 We have a global PyLadies Slack group, along with groups for specific chapters.
 To join, send an email request to info@pyladies.com with a brief note.